Recommended Side Trips in Manaslu Trek

 Birendra Lake at Samagaon

-Birendra Tal is named after name of late King Birendra of Nepal, is a turquoise lake at the foot of the Manaslu glacier.
+Birendra Tal, named after name of late King Birendra of Nepal, is a turquoise lake at the foot of the Manaslu glacier.
 It can be reached by 45 minutes walk from Samagaon.
 Those of you who like to wash bath in distant waters will find it pleasant to dip in its chilly ice water.
 The lake can be visited on the way from Samagaon to Samdo, as it is a relatively short diversion from the main trail.

 Manaslu Base Camp (4900m, 16072ft.)